profwpollock/Demo/README.md

 # Demo

-Used to learn about GitHub actions
+Used to learn about GitHub actions and to show Kanban tool